 If your nails are dry, brittle, and splitting, it could be another sign of iron - or biotin - deficiency, notes the American Osteopathic College of Dermatology.
 Zinc, magnesium, and calcium deficiencies may also be culprits, according to the 2012 review in the Indian Journal of Dermatology, Venereology, and Leprology.
-Getting plenty of iron-, zinc-, magnesium-, calcium-, and biotin-rich foods and supplements can help prevent (or reverse) this nail condition.
+Getting plenty of iron-, zinc-, biotin-, calcium-, and magnesium-rich foods and supplements can help prevent (or reverse) this nail condition.
 But always check with your doctor before taking dietary supplements.

 Onycholysis (Nail Bed Separation)